Natuna Regency: Geography

 The Natuna Islands are a 272-island archipelago of Indonesia, located in the Natuna Sea between Peninsular Malaysia to the west and Borneo to the east.
 They extend in a NNW direction for 300 km from Tanjung Api, the northwest extremity of Kalimantan/Borneo.
 The Natuna Sea itself is a section of the South China Sea.

 The North Group consists of a large island (Pulau Laut), two small islands and several adjacent islets and reefs which lie about 50 km NNW of Natuna Besar Island.
 Pulau Laut is about 11 km long with a greatest width of 5 km towards the south; it is generally hilly, rising to 273 metres near its north end.

-The Middle Group consists of Natuna Besar or Bunguran Island, which contains the bulk of the area and population of the archipelago, together with small offshore islets and reefs; the Bodas Islands (Kepulauan Bodas) are a group of moderately high wooded islands lying close to the southwest coast of Natuna Besar.
+The Middle Group consists of Natuna Besar or Bunguran Island, which contains the bulk of the area and population of the archipelago, together with small offshore islets and reefs; the Bodas Islands (Kepulauan Bodas) are a group of moderately high wooded islands lying close to the southwest coast of Natuna Besar, and are administratively classed as the districts of Pulau Tiga and Pulau Tiga Barat.

 The Southern Group (Kepulauan Natuna Selatan) consists primarily of two groups of islands separated from the coast of Kalimantan by the Api Passage.
 The Subi Islands (Kepulauan Subi) of which the main islands are Subi Besar, Subi Kecil, Bakau, Panjang and Seraya, lie southeast of Natuna Besar.
-Serasan Island (Pulau Serasan) is the largest of the islands lying further to the southeast and nearer to Kalimantan.
+Serasan Island (Pulau Serasan) is the largest of the group of islands lying further to the southeast and nearer to Kalimantan, from which it is separated by the Serasan Strait.
+A third group - centred on Midai Island - lies to the west of the Subi Islands.

-The highest point of this Islands is Mount Ranai at 1035 m.
-The island had a population of 52,000 inhabitants according to the 2010 census.
+The highest point of the Bunguran Islands is Mount Ranai at 1035 m.
+The islands had a population of 52,000 inhabitants according to the 2010 census; the estimated population in mid 2023 was about 64,250.
 The principal settlement is Ranai.
 The island can be reached by scheduled air services via Ranai Airport.

 Natural resources

-Natuna has large reserves of natural gas (estimated at 1.3 billion m3) that is exported to neighbouring countries such as Singapore.
-Matak Island now serves as an offshore exploitation base.
+Natuna has large reserves of natural gas (estimated at 1.3 billion m3) that is exported to neighbouring countries such as Singapore and Malaysia.
+Matak Island located in Anambas now functions as an offshore exploitation base.